Discover Kampot

 Dirt roads meander through quiet rural villages from one hill to the next.
 Trails lead up to animistic shrines built in spots with dramatic, sweeping views.

 The region sees few Western tourists, but it’s popular with Cambodians, so there are plenty of vendors and restaurants serving local food at local prices.
+Tourists are rare enough that the welcome is genuine, not the transactional warmth of a well-worn circuit.
 Enterprising locals will often offer to show you around the larger caves for a small fee.
-The people here are, as always, warm and welcoming.

 Explore Kampot